zl95826/notes/Note.md

 String("dog").constructor === String; // true              "string".constructor===String;//true  \
 What's happening is a process called <b>autoboxing</b>.
 When you try to call a property or method on certain primitive types, JavaScript will first convert/autobox it into a temporary <b>wrapper object</b>, and access the property / method on it, without affecting the original. \
 undefined or null does not have a wrapper object. http://blog.brew.com.hk/not-everything-in-javascript-is-an-object/  \
+The valueOf() method returns the primitive value of the specified object. || The toString() method returns a string representing the object.
+By default, the toString() method is inherited by every object descended from Object.
+If this method is not overridden in a custom object, toString() returns "[object type]"